4 Tips to Increase Apartment Leads and Referrals With Multifamily Marketing

-While the Internet offers several opportunities for multifamily marketing, it also creates some unique challenges.
+While social media for apartments offers several opportunities to generate apartment leads and word-of-mouth referrals, it also creates some unique challenges.

-The Internet allows word-of-mouth communication to spread easier than ever, yet the same is true for “the positive” as it is “the negative.”
-Throughout the multifamily industry, negative commentary from residents is commonly found across social media, including review sites like Yelp or Google business pages.
-Residents (particularly millennials) become frustrated with maintenance issues or a poor customer service experience, and they express those feelings through social media.
-The way a multifamily property responds will ultimately determine how a negative comment affects your business.
+Social media for apartments allows word-of-mouth communication to spread easier than ever, yet the same is true for “the positive” as it is “the negative.”
+Throughout the multifamily industry, negative commentary from residents is commonly found across apartment social media, including review sites like Yelp or Google business pages.
+Residents become frustrated with maintenance issues or a poor customer service experience, and they express those feelings through your apartment social media.

 Need proof of the power of word of mouth?
 There’s a textbook example in the marketing world, which was at the expense of United Airlines…

 The Dangers of Social Media for Apartments

 When a United Airlines customer (Dave) arrived at his destination, he found that his guitar was broken by careless baggage handlers.
 Not only did United Airlines refuse compensation, but they also refused an apology and started ignoring Dave’s communications altogether.
 One angry customer — what was the worst that could happen?

 Dave was a musician, and he decided to write a song about “United Breaks Guitars.”
 He filmed himself singing and posted it on YouTube.
 The video garnered millions of views and is now a classic example of how a negative experience turned into a costly negative word-of-mouth experience.